theAdhocracy/portfolio/README.md

 ## 🚦 Current status?

-🟢 Actively looking for my next adventure, whether that is as a writer, front-end developer, content creator, or any combination of them all.
-Sound interesting?
-[Get in touch!](https://murrayadcock.uk/contact)
+🔴 Happy with my current situation and not looking for a change of scenery.

 ## 🛠 Built with: